paritytech/subxt/RELEASING.md

         git checkout master && git pull
         ```

-    2. Perform a dry-run publish to ensure the crates can be correctly published.

-        The crates in this repository need publishing in a specific order, since they depend on each other.
+    2. Perform a final sanity check that everything looks ok.

         ```
-        (cd codegen && cargo publish --dry-run) && \
-            (cd macro && cargo publish --dry-run) && \
-            (cd subxt && cargo publish --dry-run) && \
-            (cd cli && cargo publish --dry-run);
+        cargo check --all-targets
+        cargo test --all-targets
         ```

-    3. If the dry-run was successful, run the following command to publish each crate in the required order (allowing
+    3. Run the following command to publish each crate in the required order (allowing
         a little time in between each to let crates.io catch up with what we've published).

         ```